 Conversion allows employees and covered dependents to convert all or part of GLF, TLF/SLF or DGL to an individual whole-life policy.
 Whole life costs more than group term life coverage.
 Contact The Hartford for cost information.
-You do not have to be covered for at least one year to convert coverage and conversion locks you into a specific rate based on your age at the time of conversion.
+Conversion locks you into a specific rate based on your age at the time of conversion.

-Employee premiums (basic + optional) greater than \$50,000 cannot be offered on a pre-tax basis and may result in additional taxable income to you.
+Employee premiums (basic + optional) greater than \$50,000 cannot be offered on a pretax basis and may result in additional taxable income to you.
 Life insurance coverage begins to reduce at age 70.